3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization: Abstract

 \section{Abstract}

-3D stylization, which entails the application of specific styles to three-dimensional objects, holds significant commercial potential as it enables the creation of diverse 3D objects with distinct moods and styles, tailored to specific demands of different scenes.
-With recent advancements in text-driven methods and artificial intelligence, the stylization process is increasingly intuitive and automated, thereby diminishing the reliance on manual labor and expertise.
-However, existing methods have predominantly focused on holistic stylization, thereby leaving the application of styles to individual components of a 3D object unexplored.
-In response, we introduce 3DStyleGLIP, a novel framework specifically designed for text-driven, part-tailored 3D stylization.
-Given a 3D mesh and a text prompt, 3DStyleGLIP leverages the vision-language embedding space of the Grounded Language-Image Pre-training (GLIP) model to localize the individual parts of the 3D mesh and modify their colors and local geometries to align them with the desired styles specified in the text prompt.
-3DStyleGLIP is effectively trained for 3D stylization tasks through a part-level style loss working in GLIP’s embedding space, supplemented by two complementary learning techniques.
-Extensive experimental validation confirms that our method achieves significant part-wise stylization capabilities, demonstrating promising potential in advancing the field of 3D stylization.
+3D stylization, the application of specific styles to three-dimensional objects, offers substantial commercial potential by enabling the creation of uniquely styled 3D objects tailored to diverse scenes.
+Recent advancements in artificial intelligence and text-driven manipulation methods have made the stylization process increasingly intuitive and automated.
+While these methods reduce human costs by minimizing reliance on manual labor and expertise, they predominantly focus on holistic stylization, neglecting the application of desired styles to individual components of a 3D object.
+This limitation restricts the fine-grained controllability.
+To address this gap, we introduce 3DStyleGLIP, a novel framework specifically designed for text-driven, part-tailored 3D stylization.
+Given a 3D mesh and a text prompt, 3DStyleGLIP utilizes the vision-language embedding space of the Grounded Language-Image Pre-training (GLIP) model to localize individual parts of the 3D mesh and modify their appearance to match the styles specified in the text prompt.
+3DStyleGLIP effectively integrates part localization and stylization guidance within GLIP's shared embedding space through an end-to-end process, enabled by part-level style loss and two complementary learning techniques.
+This neural methodology meets the user's need for fine-grained style editing and delivers high-quality part-specific stylization results, opening new possibilities for customization and flexibility in 3D content creation.
+Our code and results are available at https://github.com/sj978/3DStyleGLIP.